pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 ]
 ```

-Update and use the new `kubeconfig`.
+Update and use the new `kubeconfig` file.

 ```bash
 $ export KUBECONFIG=`pwd`/kubeconfig-admins.json